aml3/RustTutorial/02_variables/variables.md

 ```

 Another example will help clarify this and the previous section.
 This code
-recursively computes the number of steps in a number's Collatz seqeunce.
+recursively computes the number of steps in a number's Collatz sequence.

 ```rust
 fn main()